Nithintomy/Blogging-Platform/README.md

      npm start

-### The back-end will be accessible at http://localhost:5000/.
+### The back-end is configuared at http://localhost:5000/